boseabhishek/just-react/docs/mds/react-in-depth.md

 ### features:
 1. *React elements are immutable* .
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.

+2. React needs only *one and only one element* to be returned, so if there are multiple markups, we need to bind them in one enclosing `<div>..</div>` tag

 ---

 ## Components and Props